ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/service/access-pods-without-service.md

 3. What if you want to enable load balancing for these pods?
 How do you do that?
 Implementing load balancing could be a tedious job.

-And that's where Kubernetes `Service` comes into the picture.
+And that's where kubernetes `Service` comes into the picture.
 It solves all of the above problems.

 ## Clean Up